Skip to main content

 Despite his many accomplishments at Rich's, Neely is perhaps best known for his civic activities. the Atlanta Improvement Association; among the actions of this organization was the construction of viaducts in downtown Atlanta.
 That same year, he was named "Citizen of Atlanta" by the now-defunct publication, The Atlanta Georgian.
 Neely organized the Special Relief Commission in 1931, served for three years as the president of the Community Chest, chair of the Fulton County Department of Public Welfare, and chair of Fulton County's Planning and Zoning Commission.
 In 1937, he became director and deputy chairman of the Federal Reserve Bank of Atlanta (Sixth District), serving as chair of the board for sixteen years beginning in 1938.

 During World War II, while acting as regional director of the War Production Board, Neely was instrumental in bringing Bell Aircraft Corporation (now Lockheed Martin) to Atlanta.
 He was named the first chair of the Georgia State Department of Commerce in 1948 and in 1952, became chair of the Georgia Better Roads Committee.
 In 1956, he helped organize the first Georgia Nuclear Advisory Commission, which was instrumental in bringing a nuclear reactor to Georgia Tech's campus.
 His ties to Georgia Tech remained strong throughout his life.
 At commencement exercises in 1941, guished Service Award and in 1944, was elected president of the Alumni Foundation.
 In 1967, he and his wife donated 58.55 acres of their 400-acre Neely Farm in Gwinnett County to Georgia Tech.
 The Rae and Frank Neely Room, located in the Price Gilbert Memorial Library, housed Neely's collection of medals and other artwork the couple donated to the institution.
-The Neelys established in 1960 what is now the Frank H. Neely Professorship in Nuclear Engineering and Health Physics.
+The Neelys established in 1960 what is now the Neely Professorship Endowment Fund.
 On January 11, 1963, Georgia Tech dedicated the Neely Nuclear Research Center.

 As president of the Rich Foundation, Neely oversaw grants to Emory University for the School of Business Administration and to Georgia Tech for Rich Laboratories of Industrial Engineering and Rich Electronic Computer Center.
 Neely also held federal appointments.
 In 1953, he became a member of the Committee on Business Organization of the Department of Defense and he later served as a member of Kennedy's White House Committee on Youth Employment.